 - How many shoppers went to the local mall to buy blue jeans because they received a flyer in the mail?

-- How many new mortgages were applied for that can be positively tied back to the recent spate of radio commercials?
+- How many new mortgage applications can be tied back to the recent spate of radio commercials?

 Conversion tracking terms